cbrake/snippets/go/packet/README.md

 [oneof](https://developers.google.com/protocol-buffers/docs/proto3#oneof)
 field.
 From the protobuf-oneof test, this adds 2 bytes per packet, which seems fairly efficient.
 Adding another field would likely take at least this much space.

+## Unused fields

+The empty-field-cost test program illustrates that adding a field to a protobuf message has no cost unless you actually fill it with something.

+`Sample len: 28, SampleDuration with zero dur: 28, SampleDuration: 33`

+In the above test, adding a floating point field adds 5 bytes to the message, only if it is set to something other than zero.
+This is very handy as it allows messages to be very flexible and the unused fields simply take no space.